Our Tax Policy

 As a Society registered under the Co-operative and Community Benefits Act 2014, Central England Co-operative is not legally required to publish a tax strategy.
 However, in line with our Co-operative values the Society has voluntarily published its tax policy.
 This policy applies to Central England Co-operative (the Society) and its subsidiaries.
 References to taxation are to the taxes and duties set out in paragraph 15(1) of Schedule 19 of the Finance Act 2016 which include; Income Tax, Corporation Tax, PAYE, NIC, VAT, Insurance Premium Tax and Stamp Duty Land Tax.
 The Society operates solely within the United Kingdom.

 As a responsible business, the Society is committed to paying the right amount of tax at the right time and disclosing all relevant facts and circumstances to the tax authorities and claiming reliefs and incentives where available.
-Each element of the Tax Policy is consistent with the Society’s values and in particular, the value of openness and honesty as a way of working.
+Each element of the Tax Policy is consistent with the Society’s values and in particular, the value of openness and honesty.

-Ultimate accountability for the Society’s Tax Policy and compliance rests with the Board of Central England Co-operative.
-In managing the Society’s affairs, the Head of Finance has responsibility for implementing its Tax Policy.
-The Audit Committee receives an annual report on the management of the Society’s tax affairs with any major issues arising in the intervening period brought to their attention separately.
-The Tax Policy is reviewed and approved by the Board on a regular basis and at least annually.
-The Policy set out below relates to the Financial Year 2020/21.
+Ultimate accountability for the Society’s Tax Policy and compliance rests with the Board.
+In managing the day-to-day tax affairs of the Society, the Finance Director and Finance team have the responsibility for implementation of the Tax Policy.
+The Audit & Risk Committee receives an annual report on the management of the Society’s tax affairs with any major issues arising in the intervening period brought to the Committee’s attention.
+The Tax Policy is reviewed and approved by the Board on an annual basis.

 The Tax Policy commits that the Society: